Virgen Milagrosa University Foundation

 VMUF offers courses in the medical and paramedical fields, in liberal and applied arts, sciences, and technical-vocational courses, senior high school, secondary, elementary and pre-school courses.

 VMUF covers 19 hectares land area in MP Posadas Avenue, San Carlos City, Pangasinan, about 200 km, north of Manila, the capital of the Philippines.
 The Philippine national games (Palarong Pambansa) was held for the first time in there in 1995.

-In 2019, VMUF has been granted autonomous status by the Commission on Higher Education.
+In 2019, VMUF was granted autonomous status by the Commission on Higher Education.

 History

-VMUF was initiated as POSADAS CLINIC in 1951 and was established at Bonifacio St., San Carlos, Pangasinan in an old house in Spanish-type, a residence of a prominent landowner-businessman, one-time Municipal Councilor Don Bernardino Posadas.
+VMUF was initiated as Posadas Clinic in 1951 and was established at Bonifacio St., San Carlos, Pangasinan in an old house of Spanish type, a residence of a prominent landowner-businessman, one-time Municipal Councilor Don Bernardino Posadas.

-And later, it was renamed Posadas Medico-Dental Clinic with a 10-bed capacity, five of which were devoted for charity patients.
+Later, it was renamed Posadas Medico-Dental Clinic with a 10-bed capacity, five of which were devoted to charity patients.
 It had provisions for surgical and X-ray services, considered to be the first in a rural area and the first air-conditioned operating room in those days.
 The Posadas Medico-Dental Clinic became a 4-storey hospital and was renamed Virgen Milagrosa Hospital in 1957, in honor of the Posadas family patroness, Our Lady of Miraculous Medal.

 In 1958, Virgen Milagrosa Hospital School of Midwifery was granted a permit to operate (the first such school north of Manila) and it attracted students from all over the country.
 The 21 students from the 1st graduated batch scored 100% passing rate in Board exams and 6 out of them came among the Top 10.

 Two years later in 1961, Virgen Milagrosa Hospital School of Nursing was opened and in 1964 the first graduates of the School of Nursing obtained a 100 percent passing rate in the board exams.

 The construction of VMUF Complex started in 1969 in a 12-hectare site at Taloy District, San Carlos and in May 1975, the Virgen Milagrosa Institute of Medicine Building was blessed and inaugurated.
 The first year classes in Medicine started in consortium with a medical college in Dagupan.

 Later, some more new Courses were granted the permit to operate such as Health Aide & Secretarial Science.
 In 1976, the VM Institute continued on its own as a Foundation when the Consortium Scheme proved viable.
 In 1979, the first 21 medical graduates also scored a 100% passing rate in Philippines Medical Board Exams.